 Experiment With Binaural Beats

 When a slightly different frequency of sound is played into each ear, the brain perceives a fixed beat or frequency, known as a binaural beat.
 Binaural beats in the delta waves range (1 to 4 Hz) are thought to be associated with deep sleep and relaxation, although a recent study suggests this may be largely a placebo effect.
 Relax Melodies is one app that lets you create your own soothing sleep mix with these beats, white noise, nature sounds, and others.
 (Source)

 If you are ready to turn sleep information into action, our Care Team of Nutritional Therapy Practitioners and Health Coaches can support you with improving sleep quality.
-Our community coaching membership allows members to finally heal by providing the space to deep dive into the lifestyle factors that impact their sleep and overall autoimmune health.
-Receive support and guidance from our Care Team and other WellTheory community members who are healing through the power of holistic lifestyle changes.
+Our Care Team allows members to finally heal by providing the space to deep dive into the lifestyle factors that impact their sleep and overall autoimmune health.
+Receive support and guidance from our NTPs and Health Coaches and other WellTheory community members who are healing through the power of holistic lifestyle changes.

 Slow-wave (N3) sleep is the most restorative stage of sleep, and the most important for waking up feeling refreshed.
 The research shows N3 sleep, during which your body repairs and renews itself, acts as a natural anti-anxiety agent, plays a significant role in immune function, and contributes to cognitive health.